Deltares/imod-python/docs/faq/known-issues.rst

 Known Issues
 ============

-Modflow 6 versions
+MODFLOW 6 versions
 ------------------

-iMOD Python is tested to work with Modflow 6 versions:
+iMOD Python is tested to work with MODFLOW 6 versions:

 * All 6.2, 6.3 versions
 * 6.4.0, 6.4.2